SciML/DiffEqDocs.jl/docs/src/analysis/global_sensitivity.md

 # Global Sensitivity Analysis

-Global Sensitivity Analysis (GSA) methods are used to quantify the uncertainity in output of a model w.r.t. the parameters, their individual contributions, or the contribution of their interactions.
+Global Sensitivity Analysis (GSA) methods are used to quantify the uncertainty in output of a model w.r.t. the parameters, their individual contributions, or the contribution of their interactions.
 The type of GSA method to use depends on the interest of the user, below we describe the methods available in the suite